otternq/termeme/README.md

 ###Testing dependencies

-I've added all the dependencies to `rake deps`, but if it doesn't agree with your system just install the following
+I've added all the dependencies to `rake deps`, but if it doesn't agree with your system just install the following as well as the dependencies listed under __Installation__.

 ####Roundup